 Demonstrating your English language level using a qualification from a ‘majority English-speaking’ country

-You can demonstrate your English Language level by providing a UK degree or an academic qualification that is equivalent to a UK degree (this needs to be confirmed by UK NARIC) that was taught in any of the following countries:
+You can demonstrate your English Language level by providing a UK degree (undergraduate or postgraduate) or an academic qualification that is equivalent to a UK degree (this needs to be confirmed by UK NARIC) that was taught in any of the following countries: